indix/rocks/README.md

   rocks restore [flags]

 Flags:
       --dest string      Restore to
-      --recursive     Trying restoring in recursive fashion from src to dest --src string    Restore from
+      --keep-log-files   If true, restore won't overwrite the existing log files in wal_dir --recursive        Trying restoring in recursive fashion from src to dest --src string       Restore from
       --wal string       Restore WAL to (generally same as --dest)
 ```

 ## License